-Once repotted, you can place gravel or rocks around the soil surface to simulate the plant’s natural environment.
+Once repotted, you can place gravel or rocks around the soil surface to simulate the split rocks plant’s natural environment.
 Avoid transplanting it for at least another 3-4 years, and if it was a division, wait even longer.

-Etiolation is a term which refers to a plant basically stretching and warping to reach sunlight.
+Etiolation is a term that refers to a plant basically stretching and warping to reach sunlight.
 The living stones are prone to etiolation, and instead of lying flat against the surface of their soil, they will rise above it and bend or twist so that the tops of the leaves are angled to the sun.

 Scrapes to the leaf surfaces can cause brownish or whitish scars that look very similar to a scratch on human skin.
-These scars will remain until the plant has developed a new leaf pair, and then those leaves will wither away as the old leaves’ moisture is reabsorbed into the plant.
+These scars will remain until the plant has developed a new leaf pair, and then those leaves wither away as the old leaves’ moisture is reabsorbed into the plant.

 Most pests are likely to ignore lithops the majority of the time.
 However, a handful can act to damage your plant if the opportunity presents itself.

-If you encounter spider mites on your plant, consider using a product like Mite-X along the sides and in the center crevice of the plant.
+If you encounter spider mites on your plant, consider using a product like neem oil along the sides and in the center crevice of the plant.
 The mites rarely attack the upper surface of the leaves, so this should be enough to protect it.
 A fine mist is all that’s required, don’t soak the plant!

 There are a few other pests that can attack your plant, but these are opportunistic pests.
 They prefer other plants as a general rule, but if your living stones make an appealing target, they may strike.
 Here’s a short list: